 What can parents do?

-- Act as a model for children on how to manage anxiety.
+- Kids learn from their caregivers.
+Act as a model for children on how to manage anxiety.
 When you feel anxious, point out the situation and explain how you are trying to manage the anxiety.

 When should a parent seek professional help?